-Each fiscal year (October through September), the Marine Debris Program supports projects across the country that use outreach and education as a way to prevent marine debris.
+Every other fiscal year (October through September), the Marine Debris Program supports projects across the country that use outreach and education as a way to prevent marine debris.
 These projects aim to change behavior, especially among youth, and provide them with hands-on experiences that deepen their understanding of the marine debris problem.
 (Photo Credit: Monterey Bay Aquarium)

 Active Prevention Projects

 The North Slope Borough will work with eight local communities to educate students and residents about marine debris and single-use plastics by encouraging the use of alternatives and supporting community-led beach cleanups.